haligilliam/Wrangle-OpenStreetMap-Data/README.md

 1996
 ```
 ### Max Speed Limits
-Most speed limits seemed normal for the different areas of roads throughough the city.
+Most speed limits seemed normal for the different areas of roads throughout the city.
 However, one did stand out at 8mph, which I assumed to be a typo as I only had 1 result.
 ```
 with name_type AS (
 SELECT